dabrowskif/typed-routes/README.md

 - [ ] Nuxt.js
 - [ ] Astro
 - [ ] Other frameworks (coming soon)

+## TODO

+In the development roadmap for the Typed Route Generator, the following features are planned (and many, many more :) ):

+1. **More Frameworks Support**

+   - Extend support to additional front-end frameworks, enhancing the tool's versatility across different development environments.

+2. **Custom Strategy Provider**

+   - Implement functionality to allow users to define custom strategies for route generation.
+This feature aims to provide greater flexibility and adaptability to specific project requirements.

+3. **Type-Only Route Definitions**

+   - Evolve the current route functions to support type-only definitions that significantly reduce or eliminate runtime overhead.
+The focus will be on enhancing the developer experience by leveraging TypeScript's advanced type system to provide:
+     - Simple functions with typed parameters for general use.
+     - Framework-specific enhancements, such as type-safe wrappers for SvelteKit's goto function or Next.js's config hook, ensuring a seamless integration with the respective frameworks' native routing capabilities.

+4. **SvelteKit Segments Enhancement**

+   - Incorporate support for SvelteKit's advanced routing features, including segment sorting and parameter encoding.
+This will align the Typed Route Generator with SvelteKit's latest routing capabilities, allowing for more sophisticated route structures.

 ## Current Implementation vs. Future Plans